Georgia should be high on your list of places to visit. If it’s not already on your bucket list, add it to the top 10.

 This ancient country sits in one of the hottest parts of the world politically.

 Georgia is sandwiched between Russia to the north and Turkey, Armenia, and Azerbaijan to the south.
 The current geographical layout is a recent invention.
-The government of Georgia disputes borders with South Ossetia, a self-proclaimed country that is not recognised by the United Nations and most world states.
+The government of Georgia disputes borders with South Ossetia, a self-proclaimed country that is not recognized by the United Nations and most world states.
 There’s also Abkhazia, another breakaway state supported by Russia and the usual contrarians of Iran, and Venezuela, among others.
 Chechnya, a former Soviet state bordering Georgia, has spent decades in conflict with Russia.
-In the south, Georgia’s neighbours Azerbaijan and Armenia have been at loggerheads over a territorial dispute for 40 years, a dispute that in 2020 spiralled into armed conflict once again.
+In the south, Georgia’s neighbors Azerbaijan and Armenia have been at loggerheads over a territorial dispute for 40 years, a dispute that in 2020 spiraled into armed conflict once again.

 The Lonely Planet does not produce a guide for Georgia alone.
 That might be a good thing.
 However, LP has a mashup guide of the three Caucasus region countries: Georgia, Armenia, and Azerbaijan.
 The guide is also a little out of date, published in 2016 so if you plan to use it, know that things have changed a bit.